rwblake/TrackTracker/README.md

 This application was generated using JHipster 7.9.4, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.4](https://www.jhipster.tech/documentation-archive/v7.9.4).

-## This repository belongs to team x
+## This repository belongs to team 53

 - Alice W (alw783@student.bham.ac.uk)